About Us India - Botswana Bilateral Relations

 Banking: The Bank of Baroda has been operating in Botswana since 2001 and has four branches across the country.

-Diamond Industry: Over 30 diamond cutting and polishing businesses operate in Botswana, with majority of them owned by Indian diamond companies as part of their multinational operations.
+Diamond Industry: About 30 diamond cutting and polishing businesses operate in Botswana, with majority of them owned by Indian diamond companies as part of their multinational operations.
 Prominent among them are: M. Suresh Company Private Limited, KGK Diamonds, Aurostar Diamonds, Arjav Diamonds, Dia-Rough Botswana, Urostar Botswana, Karp Impex, Mohit Diamonds, Dharma Diamonds, WTM Botswana.
 These companies have generated employment opportunities and imparted training skills (diamond cutting and polishing) to local Batswana.

 Infrastructure, Power, Automobile Sector:

-- Mahindra has its presence in Botswana through franchises.
+• Mahindra has its presence in Botswana through franchises.

-- Jindal Steel and Power Ltd. signed an initial power purchase agreement with Botswana Power Corporation on July 25, 2023 for a 300 MW greenfield coal-fired power plant, expected to be completed by December 2026.
+• Jindal Steel and Power Ltd. signed an initial power purchase agreement with Botswana Power Corporation on July 25, 2023 for a 300 MW greenfield coal-fired power plant, expected to be completed by December 2026.
 The Botswana Cabinet has approved an additional 300 MW to this greenfield project.
 A ground breaking ceremony for the plant took place on 6th October, 2023.

 Botswana presents several promising investment opportunities for Indian businesses across various sectors like healthcare, mining (copper, nickel, coal, uranium etc), renewable energy projects, digital banking, insurance, farming, small and medium enterprises, entertainment industry, medical tourism, automobile and tyre industry etc.